AldeIT/Ardify/README.md

 ## References

-For managing the Spotify APIs, we relied on an existing library:
+For managing the Spotify APIs, we have relied on an existing library:

   - https://github.com/witnessmenow/spotify-api-arduino